 But focusing on a monthly budget is by far the easiest way to spend too much on your next vehicle.
 When negotiating a price, the dealer can do a number of things to make almost any vehicle fit your budget.
 They can do this by adjusting interest on the interest rate, offer you a longer term on the loan, or restructure the financing in a way that creates a payment that fits into your budget.
 It may not seem like a big deal, but even a few extra percentage points or an additional year on the loan can add thousands of dollars to the total cost of the vehicle.
-When the average car payment in the U.S. has been between $471 and $482 per month for the last few years, it's worth looking at what that money is actually getting you.
+When the average car payment in the U.S. is $550 per month for new cars as of 2019, it's worth looking at what that money is actually getting you.

-- Buying new versus used.
 A vehicle is not an investment—at least not a good one.
 Vehicles depreciate in value quickly, so when you buy a new vehicle, you can expect it to continuously decrease in value from the moment you take ownership.
-In fact, a new car typically decreases in value by 25%-40% in the first two years.
+In fact, a new car may decreases in value by 25% in the first year.

-The best thing you can do is to let someone else take the initial 40% hit by buying a slightly used vehicle that is a year or two old.
+The best thing you can do is to let someone else take the initial hit by buying a slightly used vehicle that is a year or two old.
 Years ago, there was a good reason to buy new and that was for the warranty.
 Today, most vehicles have longer warranties that can still be in effect even if you buy a car that is a few years old.
-Additionally, you can often opt to purchase an extended warranty, which is typically far cheaper than the value the car lost in the first year or two.
+You may even opt to purchase an extended warranty, which is typically far cheaper than the value the car lost in the first year or two.

-- Choosing the wrong vehicle.
 Are you a single person who needs a vehicle just to get you to and from work every day?
 Then you probably don’t need that $45,000 SUV that seats eight and can tow 5,000 pounds.
 You want a vehicle that meets your specific needs.
 Sure, there are a lot of cars and trucks out there that will turn heads, but keep in mind that many of these will come at a premium.

-The actual cost of the vehicle is important, but what is often overlooked are all of the hidden long-term maintenance and insurance costs that go along with a vehicle.
+The actual cost of the vehicle is important, but what is often overlooked are all of the hidden long-term maintenance and car insurance costs that go along with a vehicle.
 Keep in mind that car insurance premiums typically increase with the value of a vehicle, so buying a more expensive vehicle will increase your annual insurance costs.
 This can amount to hundreds, if not a thousand dollars or more per year.
 In addition to insurance, you have to take into account all of the maintenance costs.
 Vehicles need oil changes, new brakes, air filters, tires, and much more.
 Luxury or performance models are generally going to require higher-end replacement parts that can cost much more than their standard counterpart.

 Finally, you need to consider gas consumption.
-The average person will drive between 10,000 and 15,000 miles per year.
-A vehicle that gets an average of 30 miles per gallon with today’s gas prices, you can expect to spend between $1,000 and $1,500 per year on gas alone.
+The average person will drive between 10,000 and 17,000 miles per year.
+A vehicle that gets an average of 30 miles per gallon with today’s gas prices, you can expect to spend between $844 and $1,435 per year on gas alone.
 Now, consider a vehicle that only gets about 15 miles per gallon.
-Now you’re spending $2,000 and $3,000 each year.
+Now you’re spending $1,689 and $2,871 each year.

 There are a lot of incentives when it comes to buying a car, and you can often put yourself in a brand new vehicle of your choice with no money down.
 Sounds great, right?
 Not so fast.
 Remember, vehicles depreciate rapidly, so if you finance the full purchase price, you often find yourself upside down on the loan immediately.
 Being upside down simply means that you owe more than the car is worth.
 Remember, there are taxes and other fees that go into a new car purchase, and they are typically rolled into the loan if you don’t put anything down.
 That means as soon as you drive it off the lot, you owe more money to the bank or dealership than the vehicle is actually worth.

 This is a very bad idea if you intend on selling or trading the car in before the loan is paid off.
 If after three years you need to get a new vehicle and you owe $10,000 while the car is only worth $8,000, you will have to either pay $2,000 out of your pocket, or finance that into your new loan.
 It may feel good to walk out of the dealership with a brand new car without having to fork over a dime up front, but it will cost you.